hanrichard/Notebook/aws/aws learning doc/route53.md

 - Active-passive: Route 53 actively returns a primary resource.
 In case of failure, Route 53 returns the backup resource.
 Configured using a failover policy.
 - Active-active: Route 53 actively returns more than one resource.
 In case of failure, Route 53 fails back to the healthy resource.
 Configured using any routing policy besides failover.
 - Combination: Multiple routing policies (such as latency-based, weighted, etc.) are combined into a tree to configure more complex DNS failover.

+Alias records are used to map resource record sets in your hosted zone to Amazon Elastic Load Balancing load balancers, API Gateway custom regional APIs and edge-optimized APIs, CloudFront Distributions, AWS Elastic Beanstalk environments, Amazon S3 buckets that are configured as website endpoints, Amazon VPC interface endpoints, and to other records in the same Hosted Zone.

+- INCORRECT: Use CloudTrail to capture all API calls made to the ALB"" is incorrect.
+CloudTrail captures API activity and would not include the requested information.